marco76/marco76.github.io/_posts/2020-01-24-java-14-pattern-matching.md

 ```

 In this example we add an argument to the new record.
-Java add the private field and the accessor to the class and implements the 'toString' ,'equals' methods.
+Java adds the private field and the accessor to the class and implements the 'toString' ,'equals' methods.

 ``` java
 var marco = new Person("marco");